samarabbas/temporal-documentation-legacy/docs/04_glossary.md

 ### Decision Task List
 Task list that is used to deliver [decision tasks](#decision-task) to [workflow workers](#workflow-worker)

-### Domain
-Temporal is backed by a multitenant service.
-The unit of isolation is called a **domain**.
-Each domain acts as a namespace for task list names as well as workflow IDs.
-For example, when a workflow is started, it is started in a specific domain.
-Temporal guarantees a unique workflow ID within a domain, and supports running workflow executions to use the same workflow ID if they are in different domains.
-Various configuration options like retention period or archival destination are configured per domain as well through a special CRUD API or through the Temporal CLI.
-In the multi-cluster deployment, domain is a unit of fail-over.
-Each domain can only be active on a single Temporal cluster at a time.
-However, different domains can be active in different clusters and can fail-over independently.

 ### Event
 An indivisible operation performed by your application.
 For example, activity_task_started, task_failed, or timer_canceled.
 Events are recorded in the event history.